 On January 22, 2018, the Trump Administration announced a 30 percent tariff on solar panels and cells imported into the United States.
 This announcement raised a lot of questions for solar customers on the EnergySage Solar Marketplace.
 One of the most popular questions: where can I find solar panels that are made in America?

 While the majority of solar projects in the United States use imported panels, there are more U.S. manufacturers than you might think.
-The following solar panel companies do some (or all) of their manufacturing in the United States.
+The following solar panel companies do some (or all) of their manufacturing in the United States, but are not necessarily headquartered in the country:

 - Heliene – Mountain Iron, MN (U.S. manufacturing facility)